bryana

 Due to the rise in beginner gardeners, our team decided to explore ways to help people form a meaningful, emotional connection with their plants and provide a simplified yet enriching gardening experience that makes plant care easy and enjoyable while ensuring that plants receive the best possible care.

-A mix of beginner, intermediate, and expert gardeners were interviewed to explore beginner-specific pain points and identify potential user goals that emerge with experience.
+I interviewed a mix of beginner, intermediate, and expert gardeners to explore beginner-specific pain points and identify potential user goals that emerge with experience.

 Setting up the right environment for plants is challenging